PGC Logo Learning from Rocks & Mines

 A Joint Tour

-While the detailed planning, organisation and management of OzTour '99 was all undertaken by the AMF, it was in fact a joint tour, conducted in cooperation with the Agencia para o Desenvolvimento Technologico da Industria Minera Brasileira (ADIMB of Brazil).
+While the detailed planning, organisation and management of OzTour '99 was all undertaken by Porter GeoConsultancy on behalf of the AMF, it was in fact a joint tour, conducted in cooperation with the Agencia para o Desenvolvimento Technologico da Industria Minera Brasileira (ADIMB of Brazil).

 The content and itinerary were initially negotiated between ADIMB and AMF.
-ADIMB had promoted the tour through its membership, representing the bulk of the mineral industry in Brazil.
+ADIMB had promoted the tour through its membership, representing the bulk of the minerals industry in Brazil.

 All of the participants from outside of Brazil were recruited by the AMF.